xiaoxianyu-office/mm/skills/mechanics/velocity.md

 This example will stop all momentum of the casting mob upon taking damage.
-The effect will only last until the mob decides to move again or is moved by other sources.
+The effect will only last until the mob decides to move again or is moved by other sources.But still will be repulsed by Enchantment: **ARROW_KNOCKBACK**

     internal_mobname:
       Type: Zombie